polubis/4markdown/static/intro.md

 Like our [LinkedIn](https://www.linkedin.com/company/greenon-software) profile or join [Discord](https://discord.com/invite/PxXQayT3x3) channel.
 In addition, we're working on other applications and we have an education platform that creates content for free - [GreenOn Software](https://greenonsoftware.com)!

 Any suggestions, comments, or ideas for improvement?
 Feel free to join our [Discord](https://discord.com/invite/PxXQayT3x3) or add info on [LinkedIn](https://www.linkedin.com/company/greenon-software) profile.
-If you want to contribute, here you have a repository: [${meta.appName} repository](https://github.com/polubis/4markdown).
+If you want to contribute, here you have a repository: [4markdown repository](https://github.com/polubis/4markdown).